user95401/gdl-geode/README.md

 # GDL

-Source code of GDL for Geode.
+Source code of GDL for Geode

-This mod uses a modified version of the geode resource packer, so frames don't have prefixes.